Guys of LIDAR Testing the Latest Radar & Laser Countermeasures

 E04 = JAM

-The Stalker LZ-1 has frequent "jam code false alerts", perhaps more than any other US laser gun.
-An E04 code is very common to see on the Stalker, even when targeting vehicles without jammers.
-This is possibly caused by other light sources such as sun reflections or running lights.
-If an officer sees E04, this isn't automatically suspicious by itself, since he probably sees it all the time.
+An E04 code is very common to see on the version 1 Stalkers, even when targeting vehicles without jammers.
+This gun has the most "jam code false alerts" of any gun used in the US.
+This is possibly caused by light sources such as running lights or sunlight reflections.
+If an officer using one of these guns sees an E04, this isn't probably isn't suspicious by itself, since he probably sees it all the time.

 Laser Atlanta SpeedLaser